Warren Peak (Wyoming): Terrain

-The lookout is in a small unforested area where the elevation gain is much more gradual than other peaks in the Black Hills, mostly because it is already in the Bear Lodge Mountains and sits on top of them.
+The lookout is in a sparsely forested area where the elevation gain is much more gradual than other peaks in the Black Hills, mostly since the peak is already in a high elevation area of the Bear Lodge Mountains.
 The region in general is much less rocky than the core Black Hills which is one of the main differences that make it a subrange.
 Although some peaks still have exposed rock such as Inyan Kara Mountain in southern the Bear Lodge Mountains, and Sundance Mountain which is south of Warren peak and has notable cliffs and hikes.

 Wildlife

-The wildlife on the peak is mostly shared with the surrounding range although it is a more likely habitat for a Mountain lion (Cougar) or a Bobcat on high elevation areas like Warren Peak than the lower altitude areas of the Bear Lodge Mountains.
-There are lots of flowers on the unforested hills occasionally which make popular hiking a recreational activity as Devils Tower nearby attracts tourists.
-The ranges harsh weather and extreme snowfall makes it difficult for some animals to survive that are found in the core Black Hills, which offer more dense vegetation in Spearfish Canyon.
+The wildlife on the peak is mostly shared with the surrounding range although you are more likely to encounter a Mountain lion (Cougar) or a Bobcat in higher elevation areas like Warren Peak than the lower areas of the Bear Lodge Mountains.
+There are occasionally lots of flowers on unforested hills which make hiking a recreational activity as nearby Devils Tower nearby attracts tourists.
+The ranges cold snaps and moderate snowfall in winter makes it difficult for some animals to survive that are found in the core Black Hills, which offer more dense vegetation in Spearfish Canyon.